biobakery/humann/readme.md

 # HUMAnN2 #

+Download the HUMAnN2 software: [humann2_v0.2.2.tar.gz](https://bitbucket.org/biobakery/humann2/downloads/humann2_v0.2.2.tar.gz)

+**If you use the HUMAnN2 software, please cite our manuscript: TBD**

 HUMAnN2 is the next generation of HUMAnN (HMP Unified Metabolic Analysis Network).

-**If you use the HUMAnN2 software, please cite our manuscript: TBD**

 HUMAnN is a pipeline for efficiently and accurately profiling the presence/absence and abundance of microbial pathways in a community from metagenomic or metatranscriptomic sequencing data (typically millions of short DNA/RNA reads).
 This process, referred to as functional profiling, aims to describe the metabolic potential of a microbial community and its members.
 More generally, functional profiling answers the question "What are the microbes in my community-of-interest doing (or capable of doing)?"